Tini (singer): Early life and career beginnings

+Career

 2012–2014: Breakthrough with Violetta

 Stoessel's father presented an unrelated project to Disney Channel producers, who later informed him about auditions for the lead role for the network's upcoming television series, Violetta.
 In late 2011, after an intense casting process, Stoessel obtained the principal role in the series, a tween-oriented musical series developed as a co-production between Disney Channel Latin America, Europe, Middle East and Africa.
 The show's first season began production in Buenos Aires in 2012.
 Stoessel played the titular character, Violetta Castillo, during all three seasons of the show.
 She sang the series' theme song, "En Mi Mundo", which was later released as a single on 5 April 2012 to promote the show.
 The song appeared on the first Violetta soundtrack album, which was released in June 2012.
 Subsequently, she recorded the Italian version, "Nel Mio Mondo" and the English version, "In My Own World".
 For the role, Stoessel won an award for "Female Newcomer" in the 2012 edition of the Kids' Choice Awards Argentina and was also nominated for the U.S. version, the Nickelodeon Kids' Choice Awards, in the category "Favorite Latin Artist".

-In 2013, Stoessel and the cast of Violetta embarked on their first concert tour, Violetta en Vivo, of Latin America and Europe, in support of the series and its albums.
-She appeared on the third Violetta soundtrack album, Hoy somos más, released in June 2013.
-On 10 August 2013, Stoessel performed, along with the cast of Violetta, at the UNICEF television charity event Un sol para los chicos, where she sang the songs, "Ser Mejor" and "En Mi Mundo".
+From July 2013 to March 2014, Stoessel and the cast of Violetta embarked on their first concert tour, Violetta en Vivo, visiting Latin America and Europe, in support of the series and its albums.
+It became one of the highest-grossing concert tours among South American acts and in 2014, grossing over US$17.5 million and selling over 1.7 million tickets across 50 reported shows of 200 shows.
+Stoessel appeared on the third Violetta soundtrack album, Hoy somos más, released in June 2013.
+On 10 August 2013, she performed, along with the cast of Violetta, at the UNICEF television charity event Un sol para los chicos, where she sang the songs, "Ser Mejor" and "En Mi Mundo".
 In 2013, she recorded "Libre Soy" and "All'Alba Sorgerò", the Latin American Spanish and Italian versions of the pop version of "Let It Go", the closing credits song from the Disney animated film Frozen.
 These versions of the song were used in the film's ending credits in US.
 In November 2013, Stoessel was included in the fourth Violetta soundtrack, Violetta en Vivo.
 It features songs from the first two seasons of Violetta, and songs from the Violetta en Vivo tour.